waywardgeek/infnoise/README.md

 where Kb is Boltzmann's constant 1.3806504×10-23 J/K, T is temperature in Kelvin (about 293 for room temperature), and deltaF is the frequency range of noise being measured.

-For the V1 version of the INM boards above, the op-amp has an 8MHz unit gain crossover, and a low load negative input with 10K Ohms in parallel with 8.2K Ohms, which  is 4.5K Ohms.
+For the V1 version of the Infinite Noise boards above, the op-amp has an 8MHz unit gain crossover, and a low load negative input with 10K Ohms in parallel with 8.2K Ohms, which is 4.5K Ohms.
 Vnoise up to unity crossover is about 24uV, and gets amplified by the op-amp gain K of 1.82 to about 40uV, and held on a 220pF capacitor.
 A 40uV change on the hold capacitors results in a current of about 55,000 electrons, so the hold capacitors are able to capture about 15 bits of resolution of this noise signal, which gets amplified by K and combined with later noise samples in the hold capacitors every cycle.
 The capacitors s hold about 2^31 different charge levels in the range of 0.3V to 3V.
 This is effectively a 31-bit register which we multiply by 1.82 every cycle and add a 15 bit noise signal.
 This results in entropy shifted out just slightly less than log2(1.82), since this entropy compression does not result in 100% pure entropy (just very close).

 changes the output of the comparator several cycles later.
 Each cycle, this 15-bit noise signal is added in, far in excess of the log2(K) of entropy we shift out, enabling us to